 Log in using your Apple ID.
 Go to: http://training.apple.com/acrs and enter your Apple ID and password.
 You may be asked to create a new Apple ID.

 Your Apple ID gives you access to a variety of Apple Services.
 We will not share your information with anyone unless you authorize us to do so.
 You can create an Apple ID for access to the Apple Certification Records System at http://training.apple.com/acrs.

 Follow the Password Retrieval process at http://appleid.apple.com.

-Log into the Apple Certification Records System and select the Update Personal Info link on the navigation bar to update your contact information.
+Log into the Apple Certification Records System and select the Update Personal Info under Home on the navigation bar to update your contact information.
 To update your name or email address:

 Your acquired certifications for the following Apple software products should be visible in your account:

-Your records should be updated within two business days after you have taken an exam.
-If you passed an exam and a certification is granted, you will receive an email from applecert@apple. com when your account is updated.
-Once logged into the Apple Certification Records System, you can view your exam and certification records anytime by selecting either the Certification Progress link or the History link on the navigation bar.
+Your records should be updated within three business days after you have taken an exam.
+Once logged into the Apple Certification Records System, you can view your exam and certification records anytime by selecting History under Home on the navigation bar.
 If you still can't see all your exams and certifications, please email us.

-Once you are logged into the Apple Certification Records System, click on the Certification Progress link in the left navigation bar.
+Once you are logged into the Apple Certification Records System, click on the Certification link on the navigation bar.
 The certification progress page will indicate your remaining steps to certification.
 For more information about all Apple Certification requirements, visit http://training.apple.com/certification.

-To opt in to be listed on the Apple Certified Professional Registry, log into the Apple Certification Records System, click on "Update Personal Info" in the left navigation menu, and opt in to display your credentials.
+To opt in to be listed on the Apple Certified Professional Registry, log into the Apple Certification Records System, click on "Update Personal Info" under Hone on the navigation bar, and opt in to display your credentials.
 You can also select the parts of your profile you wish to display.

 Eligibility requirements for listing on the Apple Certified Professionals Registry: